jfalcou/eve/doc/rationale/design.md

   - extra function names would have cluttered the API.

-The use of callable object to modify another callable object also plays nicely with a purely functional view of the library in which everything is a value, including function.
+The use of callable object to modify another callable object also plays nicely with a purely functional view of the library in which everything is a value, including functions.

 @section rationale-mask Masked operations support